joshimps/coral_cam/README.md

 ## Features

--**Parameterised**: Highly configurable using Ros Parameters, edit the launch file to change startup settings for the buttons, GUI, Realsense Camera and more
+- **Parameterised**: Highly configurable using Ros Parameters, edit the launch file to change startup settings for the buttons, GUI, Realsense Camera and more
--**GUI Interface**: Enjoy a simple Qt GUI for easy interaction and monitoring -**File Output**: Leverages the PCL library to output pcd files for easy capture anaylsis
+- **GUI Interface**: Enjoy a simple Qt GUI for easy interaction and monitoring
+- **File Output**: Leverages the PCL library to output pcd files for easy capture anaylsis

 ## Installation